interclip/interclip/README.md

 - [aperta-principium/Interclip-proxy](https://github.com/aperta-principium/Interclip-proxy)

 ## API
 There is a very simple API for anybody to use.
-You can use it for storing URLs in your To-do app, or as a connection between order IDs and their URLs.
-The possibilities are endless
+Remember, that clips only last for one month! (as of [v3.2.4](https://github.com/aperta-principium/Interclip/releases/tag/v3.2.4))
-The API endpoint is at ```https://interclip.app/includes/api```.
+### Create clips
 POST
 `https://interclip.app/includes/api`
 body: